Gravawha?

 Step 4:

-Lastly, specify which email address (if you have multiple) that you want to “Make primary”.
-You are able to do this by clicking the email address from the list shown, then selecting “Make primary email” from the dropdown that pops up.
+Lastly, specify which email address (if you have multiple) that you want to “Set as primary”.
+You are able to do this by selecting the email address from the dropdown list, then clicking the “Set primary” button.

 Et voilà !